shanebdavis/hexfinity/README.md

 ## Introduction

 Hexagons are the bestagons!
 If you're here, it's because you love modular systems, you appreciate efficient tiling, and you want to build something with infinite creative possibilities.
 Welcome to **Hexfinity**, an open-source modular system that combines the best aspects of **ball rolling sculptures** and **hexagonal storage solutions**.

+### Tribute to Gridfinity

+I'm a huge fan of Zach Freedman's Gridfinity [Gridfinity on Thangs](https://thangs.com/designer/ZackFreedman/3d-model/Gridfinity%20Baseplates-60925) and [Gridfinity on YouTube](https://www.youtube.com/watch?v=ra_9zU-mnl8).
+I was inspired by his work to create Hexfinity.
+Now only is Hexfinity inspired by Gridfinity, but it is also designed to be compatible with it - at least as compatible as possible given how square grids and hexagonal grids are different.

 ### Why Hexagons?